 To begin with, you need to let brands know you’re open to collaboration.
 State your email in the bio so brands can contact you.

 You can also actively reach out to brands you are interested in working with.
 Write an outreach template that includes who you are, your social media profiles, any past collaboration examples, and your audience demographics.

 Next, include a personalized message for each brand you reach out to.
 Let them know how you’re a big fan of their brand and why your audience would love to see content about their brand.

 But how should you contact the brand?
 The best way to do it is to find out their PR or influencer marketing specialist on LinkedIn.
-Find their work email and email them.
+Find their work email, for example by exporting leads from Sales Navigator, and email them.
 Or send them a LinkedIn message.